AidenSui/AidenSui/README.md

 - Hi, I’m @AidenSui
-- I'm a fifth year college student dual-majoring in data science and mathematics in UCI
+- I'm a software engineer at Elastic Block Storage in AWS
-- I’m interested in software development engineering, computer game design, and quantitative roles
+- I’m interested in igniting the power of AI in the future of software development
-- I’m looking for entry-level software engineering job opportunities
 - You can reach me through my email - suig@uci.edu

 <!---